vstoykovbg/cryptopup/README.md

 I did not liked how `xvcbd` beeps when keys are pressed (it's using the system speaker for this) and not showing cyrillic letters when I change the keyboard layout, so I installed `onboard` (Gnome's onscreen keyboard).
 Virtual keyboards are useful to reduce the risk of keylogging attacks.

-Your keyboard or BIOS/UEFI can be infected with a hardware keylogger or a software keylogger.
+Your keyboard or BIOS/UEFI can be infected with a hardware or a software keylogger.

 It's more difficult to steal secrets by recording the mouse movements than by recording the pressed keys on the physical keyboard.